 You can then automatically generate Word documents using this template.
 In this example, we're sending donation acknowledgements, so we'll want to create one document per payment in Beacon.

-Generating individual documents
+link Generating individual documents

 To generate a document for an individual record, click the document merge icon in the top right when viewing a record: